 The newest problem on this list.
 But I did first brush it 10 years ago.
 When people complain about there not being any rad dyno problems at the Hill, point them to this.

 Pretty hard for a Flock Hill problem.
 The adjacent wall detracts at first, but then it become very useful for finding the holds and being a spotter.

 Ristretto sit start

-Ristretto was the first V11 in the Basin, and has been repeated a handful of times only by foreigners.
+Ristretto was the first V11 in the Basin, and has been repeated a handful of times (but not by anyone called James).
 The sit start adds two moves and makes it quite hard to get established.